Kong/kong-auth-elements/README.md

     </script>

     <style lang="scss">
-    // No styles should be added to this component; add styles to child components
+    // No styles should be added to this component.
     </style>

     ```

     </details>